Just Diagnosed: Next Steps After Testing Positive for HIV

 Drug-resistance testing identifies which, if any, HIV medicines will not be effective against a person's strain of HIV.
 Health care providers consider a person's drug resistance test results when recommending an HIV regimen.

-Coinfection with another STI can cause HIV infection to advance faster and increase the risk of HIV transmission to a sexual partner.
-STI testing makes it possible to detect and treat any STIs promptly.
+Coinfection with another STD can cause HIV infection to advance faster and increase the risk of HIV transmission to a sexual partner.
+STD testing makes it possible to detect and treat any STDs promptly.

 To learn more, view the AIDSinfo infographic: What do my lab results mean?